Ruth O. Selig

-Ruth O. Selig (born 1942) is an American anthropologist, educator, and museum administrator known for her pioneering work advancing the incorporation of anthropology in precollege education, through teacher training programs, publications designed for high school and undergraduate instructors and students, and the Smithsonian Institution’s Department of Anthropology’s enhanced role in public outreach and education.
+Ruth O. Selig (born 1942) is an American anthropologist, educator, and museum administrator known for her work advancing the incorporation of anthropology in precollege education, through teacher training programs, publications designed for high school and undergraduate instructors and students, and the Smithsonian Institution's Department of Anthropology's enhanced role in public outreach and education.

 Early life and education

 Ruth O. Selig was born Ruth Mildred Osterweis on April 22, 1942, in New Haven, Connecticut, the youngest of four sisters.
-Her father, Rollin G. Osterweis was a professor of history and oratory and the debate coach at Yale University.
+Her father, Rollin G. Osterweis, was a professor of history and oratory and the debate coach at Yale University.

 Selig graduated from Wellesley College in 1964 receiving the Erasmus Prize in History at her graduation.
-She spent a year (1964–65) as an apprentice teacher at the Shady Hill School in Cambridge, Massachusetts before earning an M.A.T. in social studies from Harvard Graduate School of Education.
-Selig earned a Master of Arts in Anthropology with highest honors in 1975 from the George Washington University (GWU), a graduate program she began while teaching anthropology to high school students at the Holton-Arms School in Bethesda, Maryland.
+She spent a year (1964–65) as an apprentice teacher at the Shady Hill School in Cambridge, Massachusetts, before earning an M.A.T. in social studies from Harvard Graduate School of Education.
+Selig earned a Master of Arts in anthropology with highest honors in 1975 from the George Washington University (GWU), a graduate program she began while teaching anthropology to high school students at the Holton-Arms School in Bethesda, Maryland.